pivotal-cf/pivnet-resource/README.md

 ## Behavior

-### `check`: check for new product versions on Pivotal Network
+### `check`: check for new product versions on Tanzu Network

 Discovers all versions of the provided product.
 Returned versions are optionally filtered and ordered by the `source` configuration.

-### `in`: download the product from Pivotal Network
+### `in`: download the product from Tanzu Network

-Downloads the provided product from Pivotal Network.
+Downloads the provided product from Tanzu Network.
 You will be required to accept a EULA for any product you're downloading for the first time, as well as if the terms and conditions associated with the product change.